SixLabors/ImageSharp.Drawing/src/ImageSharp.Drawing/Processing/DRAWING_CANVAS.md

 `CompositionCommand` is the recorded unit of drawing intent.
 In the common case it means "fill this path with this brush under this state".
 The command stream also carries explicit layer boundaries through `BeginLayer` and `EndLayer`.

 The command remains relatively close to the original user request.
-It may hold the original path, pen, brush, transform, and clip paths.
+It may hold the original path, pen, brush, transform, and clip state.

 ### Preparation

 Preparation is the normalization step that turns recorded intent into backend-ready commands.

 `DrawingCanvasBatcher<TPixel>.PrepareCommands(...)` runs only when needed.
-It applies command transforms, expands strokes to fill paths, applies clip paths so clipped commands reach the backend as ordinary fills, and expands dashed strokes when a stroke pattern is present.
+It applies command transforms, expands strokes to fill paths, preserves clip state for backend lowering, and expands dashed strokes when a stroke pattern is present.

 Preparation stops at `DrawingCommandBatch`.
 Backend-specific lowering happens after that, inside `IDrawingBackend.CreateScene(...)`.